If you would like to explore and enjoy the best of the Balkans this is a perfect Balkan Trip for you.

 Later we will proceed to the Sarajevo War tour.
-Highlights are: Yellow fortress, City hall – Defenders cemetery – Olympic stadium Kosevo – Olympic hall Zetra – Romeo and Juliet of Sarajevo grave – St. Vitus heros chappel – Sniper Alley – Hotel Holiday Inn – Old Yugoslav military barrack – Sarajevo Roses – Cellist of Sarajevo – Tunnel of Hope – bobsleigh track – frontlines – one of main headquarters of Bosnian Serbs during the siege.
+Highlights are Yellow fortress, City hall – Defenders cemetery – Olympic stadium Kosovo – Olympic hall Zetra – Romeo and Juliet of Sarajevo grave – St. Vitus heroes chappel – Sniper Alley – Hotel Holiday Inn – Old Yugoslav military barrack – Sarajevo Roses – Cellist of Sarajevo – Tunnel of Hope – bobsleigh track – frontlines – one of main headquarters of Bosnian Serbs during the siege.

 Overnight in Sarajevo.

 Visegrad is a town on the Drina river in the eastern part of Bosnia and Herzegovina.
 It is located in the valley of the Drina, in the hilly slopes gently rising high into the mountains, over 1000 meters high.
 This small town is full of pretty streets, but we will dedicate our visit to The Old Stone Bridge, the endowment of Grand Vizier Mehmed Pasha Sokolovic.
 The bridge is part of UNESCO World Heritage.

 Just nearby this famous bridge is another tourist attraction – Andricgrad (Andrictown) also known as Kamengrad (Stonetown).